nerab/paradeiser/README.md

 ## Timer with `at`

-A major aspect of a pomodoro timer is the timer function itself:
+A central aspect of the Pomodoro Technique is the timer function:

   * The remaining time of the active pomodoro or break must be displayed to the user.
   * When the pomodoro or break is over, the user also needs to get a notification.